Chia-Network/chia-blockchain/docs/5-protocols.md

 class NewTransaction:
     transaction: Transaction
 ```
-Broadcast a new transction to a peer.
+Broadcast a new transaction to a peer.